Comparisons12 min read

 Estimated Year 1 Total $85,000–$200,000+ $20,000–$60,000

-These are rough estimates, but they illustrate the point: Salesforce's total cost of ownership is typically 2-4x higher than HubSpot's when you factor in everything.
-For large enterprises that need Salesforce's capabilities, that cost is justified.
-For everyone else, it's worth asking whether you're paying for power you'll actually use.
+These are rough numbers, but they paint a clear picture: Salesforce's true cost is typically 2-4x higher than HubSpot's when you add everything together.
+For big enterprises needing Salesforce's power, that's justified.
+For everyone else, it's worth asking if you're paying for capabilities you'll actually use.

-Verdict: HubSpot offers better value for most small and mid-market companies.
-Salesforce's cost is justified for complex enterprise needs.
+Verdict: HubSpot offers better value for small and mid-market companies.
+Salesforce costs more, but you're paying for enterprise-level power.

 Customer Support

-Salesforce's standard support is limited — you get basic online case submission with a 2-day response time.
-To get 24/7 phone support and faster response times, you need Premier Support, which costs an additional 30% of your net license fees.
-That's a significant add-on.
+Salesforce's standard support is pretty basic — you get online case submission with a 2-day response time.
+Want 24/7 phone support and faster responses?
+You need Premier Support, which costs an additional 30% of your license fees.
+That's a big add-on.

 HubSpot includes phone and email support starting at the Professional tier.
-Their support team is generally well-regarded, with solid response times.
-HubSpot Academy also provides excellent free training resources — it's genuinely one of the best learning platforms in the SaaS space.
+Their support team is solid, with reasonable response times.
+Plus HubSpot Academy provides excellent free training — it's honestly one of the best learning platforms out there.

 Verdict: HubSpot offers better support value.
-Salesforce's support is excellent if you pay for Premier, but that's a big asterisk.
+Salesforce's support is great if you pay extra, but that's a catch.

 Mobile App

-Both platforms offer full-featured mobile apps for iOS and Android.
-Salesforce's mobile app allows you to access dashboards, update records, log calls, and use Einstein AI features on the go.
-HubSpot's mobile app offers similar functionality with a slightly cleaner interface — you can scan business cards, make calls with automatic logging, and access your pipeline.
+Both have full-featured mobile apps for iOS and Android.
+Salesforce's app lets you access dashboards, update records, log calls, and use Einstein AI on the go.
+HubSpot's mobile app is similar but with a slightly cleaner design — you can scan business cards, make calls with automatic logging, and check your pipeline.

 Security & Compliance

-Salesforce leads here with enterprise-grade security features: Salesforce Shield (platform encryption, event monitoring, field audit trail), HIPAA compliance capabilities, FedRAMP authorization, and granular role-based access controls.
-For industries with strict regulatory requirements (healthcare, financial services, government), Salesforce is the standard.
+Salesforce is the clear leader here with enterprise-grade security: Salesforce Shield (platform encryption, event monitoring, field audit trail), HIPAA compliance, FedRAMP authorization, and granular role-based controls.
+If you're in healthcare, finance, or government with strict regulatory requirements, Salesforce is the standard.

 HubSpot offers SOC 2 Type II compliance, GDPR tools, SSO, two-factor authentication, and field-level permissions (Enterprise tier).
-It's sufficient for most businesses, but companies in heavily regulated industries may find Salesforce's security posture more reassuring.
+It's solid for most businesses, but companies in heavily regulated industries might sleep better with Salesforce's security features.

 Verdict: Salesforce wins for enterprise security and compliance.
-HubSpot is adequate for most standard business requirements.
+HubSpot is fine for standard business needs.

 Pros and Cons